sujeethku/waist-app/README.md

 - High-contrast UI
 - Zero-conf onboarding possible

-This reflects Google’s emphasis on simplicity, clarity, and user empathy.
+This reflects emphasis on simplicity, clarity, and user empathy.

 ---